h15200/notes/go.md

 - int int8 (-125 ish to +125) int16 int32 int64
 - uint uint8 (0 to 255) uint16 uint32 uint64 uintptr
   - best practice is to just use default `int` or `uint` with no number to let Go figure out if your machine is using 32-bit or 64-bit architecture
+  - uint may be used in low level protocol tcp/ip stuff, but it's somewhat rare
+- don't type a bigger into to a smaller one.
+Always bring the smaller one up to avoid weird bit wise behavior
 - byte // alias for uint8 - same as `utf-8`
   - when sending data over the network, data is usually converted into []byte
 - rune // alias for int32